 On May 13th, 2017, Andrew Reeves (University of Waterloo, M.Sc.
 Physics: Astrophysics and Gravitation Candidate) attended “Playing God?
-Research, Ethics, and Practice in Modern Medicine,” a conference held by Christians in Science (CiS), our UK affiliate.
+Research, Ethics, and Practice in Modern Medicine,” a conference held by Christians in Science (CiS), our UK partner.
 As a part of his trip, he also arranged to attend a series of other events, including two talks by J. Richard Middleton, entitled “Human Distinctiveness and the Origin of Evil in Biblical and Evolutionary Perspective” and “A New Heaven and a New Earth”–as well as talks by Gavin Merrifield and Sir John Lennox.

 [columnize]Thanks to the Canadian Scientific and Christian Affiliation’s student scholarship, I was able to attend a number of talks and a conference in the United Kingdom that focused on the interface between science and the Christian faith.
 To even briefly summarize these excellent talks and what I learned would impossible to fit here, but I’ll do my best to cover the highlights.